Scheduled Tour from Windhoek

 Social Support

-With both the Classic and Superior option you donate to the Bishop Kameeta (Orphan Kindergarden) and guests on the Superior tour receive a reusable STEEL WATER BOTTLE (Supporting Tosco – Tourism supporting Conservation)
+With both the Classic and Superior options you donate to the Bishop Kameeta (Orphan Kindergarten) and guests on the Superior tour receive a reusable STEEL WATER BOTTLE (Supporting Tosco – Tourism supporting Conservation)

 Package Excludes: